garrandall/popular-music-data/tracks/check-it-out-tavares.md

 My love will always grow
 Can't you see (Look into my eyes, girl)
 Mmm, can't you see (Look into my eyes, girl)
-Ooh, can't you see (Ain't a big surprise, girl)
+Oh, can't you see (Ain't a big surprise, girl)

 There may not be a dreary day
 For you to suffer through